mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 alternative to `interruptInUseConnections` in Clear.
 Unfortunately this approach is platform dependent and not each driver allows easily configuring it.
 For example, C# driver can configure this socket option on linux only with target frameworks higher or equal to .net 5.0.
-On macOS, there is no straight equavalent for this option, it's possible that we can find some equavalent configuration, but this configuration will also require target frameworks higher than or equal to .net 5.0.
+On macOS, there is no straight equivalent for this option, it's possible that we can find some equivalent configuration, but this configuration will also require target frameworks higher than or equal to .net 5.0.
 The advantage of using Background Thread to manage perished connections is that it will work regardless of environment setup.